alirezadehghan1/Automated-Bookkeeping-and-building-financial-management/README.md

 # Python programming project
-Designing a program that helps building managers for management of financial affairs.
+Designing a program to aid building administrators in effectively managing financial matters.